aws-samples/eks-workshop/content/beginner/060_helm/helm_nginx/updatecharts.md

 weight: 100
 ---

 Helm uses a packaging format called [Charts](https://v2.helm.sh/docs/developing_charts/#charts).
-A Chart is a collection of files that describe k8s resources.
+A Chart is a collection of files that describes k8s resources.

-Charts can be simple, describing something like a standalone web server (which is what we are going to create), but they can also be more complex, for example, a chart that represents a full web application stack included web servers, databases, proxies, etc.
+Charts can be simple, describing something like a standalone web server (which is what we are going to create), but they can also be more complex, for example, a chart that represents a full web application stack, including web servers, databases, proxies, etc.

-Instead of installing k8s resources manually via kubectl, we can use Helm to install pre-defined Charts faster, with less chance of typos or other operator errors.
+Instead of installing k8s resources manually via kubectl, one can use Helm to install pre-defined Charts faster, with less chance of typos or other operator errors.

 When you install Helm, you are provided with a default repository of Charts from the [official Helm Chart Repository](https://github.com/helm/charts/tree/master/stable).